 Struggles for peace, justice, sustainability and liberation often fail.
 Almost invariably, this is due to the failure to understand the psychology, politics and strategy of nonviolence.
 It is not complicated but it requires a little time to learn.

-This article was widely published in January 2017.
+This article was widely published in progressive news outlets in January 2017.

 Source of this document: https://nonviolentliberationstrategy.wordpress.com/articles/nonviolent-action-works/